Let’s Talk About Race

 - What makes up your story?
 Favorite food?
 Hobbies?
 Religion?
 Nationality?
 Favorite color?
 Race?

-- How does the color of your skin affect you?
+- How does the color of your skin affect you and your story?

-- What is the important thing about your story?
+- What is the most important thing about your story?

 - The author says, “race is a story.”
 What does he mean by this?

 “Just as I am a story and you are a story and countries tell stories about themselves, race is a story, too.”

 - Is race an important part of someone’s life?
 Why is race important, and does it define you?